bcgov/ssdtools/paper/paper.md

 ## Confidence Intervals

 `ssdtools` generates confidence intervals for $\text{HC}_x$ and $\text{HP}_u$ values via bootstrapping.
-By default all versions of `ssdtools` use parametric bootstrapping for non-censored data as it has better coverage than the equivalent non parametric approach used in other SSD modelling software such as `Burrlioz` [see @fox_methodologies_2022].
+By default all versions of `ssdtools` use parametric bootstrapping for non-censored data as it has better coverage than the equivalent non-parametric approach used in other SSD modelling software such as `Burrlioz` [see @fox_methodologies_2022].
 The first two versions of `ssdtools` both calculated the model averaged CI from the weighted arithmetic mean of the CIs of the individual distributions.
 Unfortunately, this approach has recently been shown to have poor coverage [@fox_methodologies_2024] and is inconsistent with the *inversion principle*.